 Learning Objectives for Webinars:

-#4 Describe three steps of an outdoor ecotherapy session for an individual.
+#5 Describe three aspects of an outdoor ecotherapy session for an individual.

-#1 Apply a respectful, relational protocol that acknowledges the indigenous people of the land when introducing yourself and the lands you are practicing on.
+#1 Apply a respectful, relational protocol that acknowledges the indigenous people of the land when introducing yourself and the land.

-#4 Explain the practical, legal and ethical issues involved in an outdoor ecotherapy session.
+#5 Explain three practical, legal or ethical issues involved in outdoor ecotherapy sessions.

 #6 Demonstrate a variety of skills to facilitate clients deepening their relationship with the natural world.

 #7 Facilitate and write about a case where they implemented ecotherapeutic interventions.

 #8 Prepare an outline for an ecotherapy group, ritual or workshop for your client population.